mohammed-salloum/KitchenBook/README.md

 ### 🎓 University Project II (PR2) | January 2019

-KitchenBook is an integrated food recipe platform consisting of a **web application** and a **mobile app**, developed as part of a university graduation project.
+Kitchen Book is an integrated food recipe platform consisting of a **web application** and a **mobile app**, developed as part of a university graduation project.
 The system offers seamless recipe management with cross-platform synchronization.

 ---